Sylius/Sylius/bundles/SyliusThemeBundle/important_changes.rst

 Important changes
 =================

 ``SyliusThemeBundle`` changes the way vanilla Symfony2 works a lot.
-Templates, translations and assets will never behave the same as they were.
+Templates and translations will never behave the same as they were.

 Templates